JohnMulligan/plotly_visualization_workshop/python_citation_sankeys/Readme.md

 We use the one-line Procfile included here and simply push to heroku

+*NOTE.
+MOVE THIS DIRECTORY OUT OF THE PARENT WORKSHOP DIRECTORY OR THIS WILL GOOF UP THE BELOW GIT COMMANDS*

 	git init
 	heroku create APP_NAME_HERE
 	git add .